15. Procuring, processing and transporting gametes and embryos

 b. blood samples must be obtained within a timeframe specified by the Authority

 15DInterpretation of mandatory requirements

-Where treatment involves the use of gametes, or embryos created from gametes, from two people who are not in an intimate physical relationship, each gamete provider must be screened in line with the requirements for gamete donors.
+Where treatment involves the use of gametes, or embryos created with gametes, from two people who are not in an intimate physical relationship:

 The centre should establish and use documented procedures to ensure that:

 a) procedures involving the manipulation of gametes or embryos (for example, sperm preparation, separation of eggs from cumulus cells, and fertilisation of eggs) are performed in a controlled environment with appropriate air quality

 b) the risk of bacterial or other contamination is minimised